prune998/bloomskyapi/README.md

 BloomSky API access in GO

 ## Description
-Thisi s package to consume the BloomSky API.
+This i s package to consume the BloomSky API.
 It is used to retreive data from your SKY2 and STORM modules.

 ## Usage